lsyang1111/Cat-Behavior-Monitor/README.md

 python detectnet-camera_cat.py
 ```

-### 3. Download All Image from AWS S3 and parse filename into a csv file
+### 3. Download All Captured Images from AWS S3 and parse filename into a csv file
 Use this command to batch download all files from AWS S3 to local directory.
 ```python
 aws s3 sync s3://hellocat .